 Judy has visited Rwanda and was amazed by the enthusiasm and joy of its people specially the children.
 She is a retired teacher with a special interest in literacy and would love to do more to support education in the diocese.
 She is also keen to encourage pastors' wives as she survived years married to Jim and involved in the very different parishes they have served.
 She now enjoys being closer to children and grandchildren in retirement near Tunbridge Wells.

 Julia has visited Shyogwe Diocese on more than one occasion and recognises the importance of building strong relationships with our brothers and sisters in Rwanda.
 She acts as minutes secretary for the Trust.
 Julia served as a churchwarden in her last parish for a period of over 6 years split between the two churches in the benefice.
 She was also active in organising a Homegroup, Café Church and an Alpha Course.
-She has just moved to Mayfield in East Sussex and is married to Stephen.
+She now lives in Mayfield in East Sussex and is married to Stephen.

 Greg is a solicitor who has, with his wife Stephanie, been involved in Rwanda through the church they attend, St Philip's Dorridge (near Birmingham) since 2002.
 They have both visited several times.
 He is about to complete an MA in Mission and is principally interested in theological training, having been a local preacher for many years.
 He assists in the leadership of St Philips and when not practising as a lawyer is Chair of Governors at a multi-ethnic primary academy in inner-city Birmingham and a trustee of a childrens' centre in the nearby largely Muslim area of Sparkhill, where Stephanie is a GP.
 He enjoys doing sponsored open water swims for charity.